 In addition to personal training, the ACE offers specialist programs for trainers who are interested in working with certain demographics, like athletes, seniors, people in injury recovery and those seeking to lose weight.

 American College of Sports Medicine (ACSM)

-The ACSM certification exam itself costs $349.
+The ACSM certification exam itself costs $349, making it one of the cheapest personal trainer certifications.
 The organization also offers book bundles, with the manual alone costing $60 to $80, plus additional fees for online practice questions and learning webinars.

 From the ACSM program manual, you'll learn anatomy, exercise physiology, biomechanics, behavior change, nutrition, assessments and program development.
 The ACSM has specific certifications for exercise physiologists and group exercise instructors as well.